-Given a loop vector LV, its default schedule transforms the code block where all the statements in the loop(s) remain in their original positions.
+Given a loop vector LV, its default schedule transforms the code block in a way that all the statements in the loop(s) remain in their original positions.
 Intuitively, this means that transformations such as statement reordering, loop distribution and fusion are not considered in the default schedule.